 Crimeucopia—We're All Animals Under The Skin

-Murderous Ink Press in the UK published Weldon's story "White Hell, Wisconsin," in its anthology, Crimeucopia - We're All Animals Under The Skin.
+Murderous Ink Press in the UK published my story "White Hell, Wisconsin," in its anthology, Crimeucopia - We're All Animals Under The Skin.
 That story seems to be a favorite among many of his readers!

 Scary Stuff

-Weldon's horror story, "On the Viaduct," was published by Oddity Prodigy Productions in its anthology Scary Stuff.
+My horror story, "On the Viaduct," was published by Oddity Prodigy Productions in its anthology Scary Stuff.
 The story has something of a Lovecraftian "feel" to it ... and it takes place in Wilmington, Delaware.
 What better place to have a monstrosity?

 Beach Pulp